 “Unto the woman he said, I will greatly multiply thy sorrow and thy conception; in sorrow thou shalt bring forth children; and thy desire shall be to thy husband, and he shall rule over thee.”
 (Gen 3:16:) So God clearly called it a curse, a consequence of sin, and not a divine institution.

 So the question arises if gender power positions are even going to be a thing in heaven.
 Although Paul did not want Christians to offend the custom of their times he still claimed:

 “There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye is all one in Christ Jesus.
 And if ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise.”
 (Gal 3:28-29)

 Neither bond nor free.
 Although there will be no such thing in heaven Paul still advised a slave to go back and subordinate to his master for the sake of what was the rule of the land back then.
-In the same way, Paul spoke to the women.
+Being a slave was also the result of sin and not a divine institution.
+In the same way, Paul spoke to the women and told them to subordinate.
 But in heaven the curse on the woman will be lifted: “For when they shall rise from the dead, they neither marry, nor are given in marriage; but are as the angels which are in heaven.”
 (Mar 12:25)

 And so for the woman to use her time learning to «know her place» will be irrelevant to her experience in heaven.
 The curse will be no more.